-F. Map Requirements
+J. Map Requirements

 - The proposed subdivision will result in 10 or fewer parcels and the housing development project on the lot proposed to be subdivided will contain 10 or fewer residential units; - 2.
 All easements required for the provision of public services and facilities shall be provided to the satisfaction of the City Engineer; - 3.
 Each parcel shall be served by a separate water service meter, a separate sewer connection, and gas connection if required; - 4.
 Each parcel shall drain to the street or to a developed drainage easement; - 5.
-A flag lot, or a lot with a narrow projecting strip of land extending to or along a public right-of-way frontage, shall not be permitted; - 6.
+A flag lot, or a lot with a narrow projecting strip of land extending to or along a public right-of-way frontage, shall not be permitted unless the configuration of the parcel requires a flag lot in order to create two parcels as allowed in this Section; - 6.
 Lot depth shall be measured at average distance between the front and rear lot line of the newly created lot; - 7.
-New lot lines shall be straight lines, unless there is a conflict with existing improvements or the natural environment in which case the line may not be straight but shall follow the appropriate natural course. - 8.
-Lot lines shall not render an existing structure as nonconforming in any respect (e.g. setbacks, open yard, Floor Area Ratio, parking), nor increase the nonconformity of an existing nonconforming structure. - G. Fees.
+New lot lines shall be straight lines, unless there is a conflict with existing improvements or the natural environment in which case the line may not be straight but shall follow the appropriate natural course.

+- 8. Lot lines shall not render an existing structure as nonconforming in any respect (e.g. setbacks, open yard, Floor Area Ratio, parking), nor increase the nonconformity of an existing nonconforming structure. - 9.
+The proposed subdivision conforms to all applicable objective requirements of the Subdivision Map Act. - K. Fees.
 The City Council resolution may establish and set by resolution all fees and charges, consistent with applicable law, as may be necessary to effectuate the purpose of this article.